perplexityjeff/Windows-DNS-AdBlocker/README.md

 ## Cleaning up

-IF you want to remove all the adblock zones from your DNS, run this script again with the `-Remove` switch.
+If you want to remove all the adblock zones from your DNS, run this script again with the `-Remove` switch.
 Please pay attention to the `Caution` paragraph above.

 ## License